What is being proposed

 - Updated results from our Petition were formally handed to the Head of The Council in the Council Chamber on Tuesday, 10 January 2017.

-- Most importantly we offered guidance to people about this matter and were able to ensure as many people as possible submitted a response by the December 12th 2016 deadline.
+- Most importantly we offered guidance to people about this matter and were able to ensure as many people as possible submitted a response to the Green Belt Consultation by the December 12th 2016 deadline.

 - BNG have spoken to the principle landowner who wishes it to be known that he does NOT support the Council's proposals other than for a much smaller area of housing development on roughly 25% of the site.
 He has confirmed he will not sell the rest of the site.
 Ref: Principle Landowner Reluctant to Sell - Brown Not Green (2017)